axone-protocol/docs/docs/whitepaper/data-spaces.md

 2.	**Governance mechanisms** to make these rules evolve
 3.	**Interfaces** to create, modify and interact with the Data Space

+A new knowledge created from different shared resources within a data space can then feed any applications.
+These applications are not part of the data space and have there own governance.
+They can be either a web2.0 or web3.0 application.

 ### 1. A bundle of rights and rules

 A Data Space is highly customizable regarding every aspect of data sharing: access control, data & service management, business models, governance frameworks...